erikbarbara/erikbarbara.github.io/essays-by-erik/_posts/--figuring-out-the-api.md

 We say one thing and do another.

 Organizations are similarly incongruent and this often manifests in tension.
-This tension is usually healthy, akin to agonist-antagonist muscle pairs.
+Most times this tension is healthy, akin to agonist-antagonist muscle pairs.
 Product Management indexes toward shipping new features.
 Engineering indexes towards the ever elusive technical debt that "needs" to be paid down.

-Here's one thing I've found helpful in articulating these incongruencies as well as coaching others and navigating them myself.
+Here's a model I've found helpful in articulating these incongruencies as well as helping others and myself to navigate them:

 **Discover a person's and organization's API.**